dasasdhba/mf-gdcsharp-dev/README.md

 ## Workflow

 This is a Mario Forever project based on `Godot 4 .NET 7`.
 Current Godot version:
 `v4.1.stable.mono.official [970459615]`.
-Here are some simple introductionso of the workflow in this project.
+Here are some simple introductions of the workflow in this project.

 ### Visual Studio 2022